blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 	- Clearly, the explicit prohibition came in 5, later (16, 47, 4, 5)
 	- al-Bukhari Hadith 2375 (Book 42 (Distribution of Water), Hadith 23)
 		- Hamza was drinking wine.
 Mohammed went to Hamza and spoke harshly to him.
 Hamza asked him, aren't you only the slaves of my forefathers?
 Mohammed went out.
 This happened before the prohibition of drinking.
+	- One article says prohibition was revealed after Hijrah

 - Other verses:
 	- 2:219 (More evil than good)